-Name Date of Birth
+Name e Date of Birth

-Mercer University complies with state and federal disability laws.
-To persons, the university will make reasonable accommodation for its might affect the application process or participation in the Mercer accommodation students must contact the ACCESS and Accommodation alternate format, please contact Dr. Bill Holcomb at 478-301-5530. s stude Univers tion Offi nts with qualified disabilities that Program.
+perso migh accor ter University complies with state and federal disability laws.
+Tons, the university will make reasonable accommodation for it affect the application process or participation in the Mercer mmodation students must contact the ACCESS and Accommodation at the format, please contact Dr. Rachel Le at 478-301-5129. s stude Univers nts with qualified disabilities that Program.
 To qualify for

 Please complete the following He alth His tory

 Drug Allergies Other A llergies

-List any prescription, over-the-counter, or herbal medications that you tak e
+List a ny prescription, over-the-counter, or herbal medications that you tak e

-Medical problems and chronic illnesses
+Medi cal problems and chronic illnesses

 Have you had any of the following in the past 6 months?
 Yes No Please explain "yes" responses

-1. Weakness of the arms, hands, legs, or feet
+1. Weakness of the arms, hands, legs, or feet •

 Difficulty fully moving arms and/or legs

 3. Pain or stiffness when you lean forward or backwards at the

-waist
+wa

 4. Difficulty fully moving head up or down

-5. Difficulty fully moving head side to side
+Difficulty fully moving head side to side

 6. Difficulty squatting to the ground